 Surrounded by two 18-hole PGA certified championship golf courses, this Tuscan-style hotel features 245 spacious guest rooms, an elegant selection of suites, and 18,000 square feet of indoor meeting space.

-Located in family-friendly Rohnert Park, the DoubleTree is near kid-friendly activities such as Driven Raceway, an indoor go-kart raceway; Scandia Family Fun Center, who can resist bumper boats and miniature golf; Double Decker Lanes, bowling; Cal Skate roller rink; and much more.
+Located in family-friendly Rohnert Park, the DoubleTree is near kid-friendly activities such as Driven Raceway, an indoor go-kart raceway; Scandia Family Fun Center, with bumper boats and miniature golf; Double Decker Lanes for bowling; Cal Skate roller rink; and much more.